 One way I try to avoid the long periods of having rabbits past the 8-week point is having some form of a waiting list.

-How To Budget Your Rabbitry After You Are Making An Income
+How To Budget In Your Rabbitry After You Are Making Money

 But assuming you are making money 6 months out of the year you need to save back enough money for the other 6 months of feed and expenses.
 Make sense?